camdenbrown-zz/overwatch_stats/README.md

 # Overwatch stats
-This is a gem that can be used to retrieve information about Overwatch players by scraping Blizzard's website and be returns as JSON.
+This is a gem that can be used to retrieve information about Overwatch players by scraping Blizzard's website and returns the data as JSON.
 Here are some of the available commands:

 ```ruby
 # Battle.net tags are case sensitive.
 Also the # must be replaced by a -